Ohm’s Law Calculator

 How to Use Ohm’s Law

 Ohm’s Law defines the relationship between electric current, resistance, and voltage.
-More specifically, it states that the current through a circuit element is directly proportional to the potential difference applied to it and inversely proportional to the resistance.[1]
+More specifically, it states that the current through a circuit element is directly proportional to the potential difference (or voltage) applied to it and inversely proportional to its resistance.[1]

-Ohm’s Law allows you to calculate voltage, current, power, and resistance of an electrical circuit if you know at least two of the other values.
+Ohm’s Law allows you to calculate the voltage, current, and resistance of an electrical circuit if you know two of the values.
+Further, it allows you to calculate power consumption once you know both voltage and current by applying Ohm’s Law.

-For example, if you know the voltage and resistance, use the calculator above to find power and current using Ohm’s Law.
-Alternatively, you can use the calculator to solve power and resistance if you know the voltage and current.
+For example, if you know the voltage and resistance, use the calculator above to find the current using Ohm’s Law, as well as the power consumed by the circuit.
+Alternatively, you can use the calculator to calculate power and resistance if you know the voltage and current.

 Ohm’s Law Formula